andrew/ultimate-awesome/README.md

 - [awesome-key-information-extraction](https://github.com/entropy2333/awesome-key-information-extraction) - A curated list of papers about key information extraction.
 - [awesome-alternatives](https://github.com/flick9000/awesome-alternatives) - A curated list of free and open-source alternatives to common proprietary software.
 - [awesome-rubrics](https://github.com/freedomintelligence/awesome-rubrics) - A curated list of resources (surveys, papers, benchmarks, and opensource projects) on Rubrics.
-- [awesome-copilot-for-testers](https://github.com/jaktestowac/awesome-copilot-for-testers) - 👨‍💻 Instructions, prompts, and chat modes to help You with test automation for GitHub Copilot 🤖.
 - [Awesome-Security-Resources](https://github.com/Johnson90512/Awesome-Security-Resources) - This repository is for tools, guides, cheatsheets, and anything else related to learning all different aspects of security.
 - [awesome-newsroom-tech](https://github.com/loganmeetsworld/awesome-newsroom-tech) - List of newsrooms around the world that are using software engineering, data science, osint, and various tech to elevate reporting.
 - [awesome-metabbo](https://github.com/metaevo/awesome-metabbo) - A collection of MetaBBO papers and code sources.